 |12.||Canon G12||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |13.||Canon XSi||Y||- / -||-||-||mini||2.0||-||-||-|

 It is notable that the S120 offers wifi support, while the XTi does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the S120 and the XTi have been discontinued, but can regularly be found used on eBay.
+Both the S120 and the XTi have been discontinued, but can regularly be found used on ebay.
 The XTi was replaced by the Canon Xsi, while the S120 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon S120 Manual (free pdf) or the online Canon XTi Manual.
+Further information on the features and operation of the S120 and XTi can be found, respectively, in the Canon S120 Manual (free pdf) or the online Canon XTi Manual.

 So how do things add up?
 Is the Canon S120 better than the Canon XTi or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (12 vs 10.1MP) with a 7% higher linear resolution.